gbmhunter/blog/content/programming/microcontrollers/raspberry-pi/index.md

 A Debian-based (Ubuntu-like) operating system optimised for running on the RPi.
 It is one of the most popular operating systems for the RPi.
 Provides a config menu the first time you boot, where you can change settings such as the password, enabling SSH, expanding the file system to use the entire SD card, and configuring the keyboard/mouse.

-You can bring up the config menu at any time by typing the command sudo raspi-config.
+You can bring up the config menu at any time by typing the command `sudo raspi-config`.

-To load up the GUI from the command-line, type startx.
+To load up the GUI from the command-line, type `startx`.

-To shutdown the GUI from the command-line, type sudo shutdown "now" (this also shuts down any other processes).
+To shutdown the GUI from the command-line, type `sudo shutdown "now"` (this also shuts down any other processes).

-The nano text editor comes pre-installed, type nano to load it.
+The nano text editor comes pre-installed, type `nano` to load it.

 ### RISC OS